Outreach

 Citizen Science

 Much of my research comes from working with the citizen science community.
-I developed and run the WildResearch Nightjar Survey, which has now transitioned to the Canadian Nightjar Survey run by Birds Canada.
+I developed the WildResearch Nightjar Survey, which has now transitioned to the Canadian Nightjar Survey run by Birds Canada.
 The program works with several hundred volunteers across the country to survey for nightjars, a group of understudied birds that are of conservation concern.
 One of the perks of this volunteer work is communicating with and learning from those citizen scientists on a regular basis.

 Public Talks